govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 - pulls the `name: mastodon` HelmRelease, which points at the **platform** repository (`name: mastodon`) containing the Helm chart that builds the pods and services deploys the chart in our cluster, with their local `.env.production` files built from the updated ConfigMap.
 - The `healthChecks` in the Kustomization are run to make sure everything deployed successfully.

+!!!
+Note
-**NOTE:** The **platform** repository is itself monitored for changes every `interval: 15m`, and changes in that will also trigger a Flux reconcilliation.
+    The **platform** repository is itself monitored for changes every `interval: 15m`, and changes in that will also trigger a Flux reconcilliation.
 If you want to avoid unexpected upgrades, you can specify [a valid `image.tag`](https://hub.docker.com/r/tootsuite/mastodon/tags) in your ConfigMap.
 This is particularly important now that v4.1 is imminent, and the published Helm Chart could change without warning.

 ## Deploy Mastodon